Real-life Stories of Weight Loss

 No Two Stories are Exactly Alike

 Okay, so those are 3 people's stories.
 Open it out to the wider world and there are more—many more.
 And no 2 stories are exactly alike.

 Perhaps nowhere is that made clearer than in a databank of information called the Weight Control Registry.
 Compiled by researchers, it is an ever-growing list of people who have lost at least 30 pounds and have kept it off for at least 1 year.
 The registry has thousands of enrollees, and many of them have lost well over 60 pounds—and kept the weight off for years and years.
 How?

 Common Themes in Weight Loss

-That does not mean that making some generalizations is out of the question.
+That does not mean that some generalizations can't be.
 A number of approaches to weight loss are shared among many.
 For instance, people who are successful at keeping off lost weight do not appear to follow regimens that eliminate whole food groups or advise unusual combinations of food.

 Other generalities about losing weight: